 Introduce new rewards

 Don’t be afraid to introduce new rewards if people ask – 4 people asking for the same reward means way more people likely want it too but only a few bothered to message you about it.

 In my mind, The Filmography of Guns poster print was the main reward everyone would want, and the Collector’s Book reward was a secondary supplement.
 However, several people wrote asking for just a book reward level which now makes sense.

 Some people won’t have any need (or room) for a print with guns on their wall, but they would want a book.
-I created that reward, and it ended up being one of the most popular tiers and accounted for $6,880 of revenue.
+I created that reward, and it ended up being one of the most popular tiers and accounted for $6,880 in revenue.

 I don’t like doing math so I’m not going to make my backers do it either.
-In the image below is a reward bundle I added mid-way through the campaign to keep engagement going and increase funding.
+In the image below is a reward bundle I added mid-way through the campaign to keep the engagement going and increase funding.

-I emailed many more bloggers than last time as well as different types of bloggers, such as those that ran either design, film, and gun blogs.
+I emailed many more bloggers than last time as well as different types of bloggers, such as those that ran either design, film, or gun blogs.
 I essentially used the exact same template shown in this post.

 Many of the places I wrote ended up covering the print while other blogs I received coverage from simply shared from those places I did contact and posted the same information.